pyeventsourcing/eventsourcing/README.md

 Use the library's `Application` class to define an event-sourced application.
 Derive your application classes from the `Application` base class.
-Add command and query methods to manipulate and access the aggregates of the application.
+Add command and query methods to manipulate and access the state of the application.

 ```python
 from typing import Tuple